nstiff23/artifice/README.md

 # artifice
 **Authors:** Nathan Stiff and Tyler Hoffman

-Initiative tracker Discord bot for Dungeons and Dragons 5th edition.
+Artifice is an initiative tracker Discord bot for Dungeons and Dragons 5th edition.
+The bot includes a dice roller, which can run complex arithmetic to handle different types of dice, modifiers, resistances, different damage types, buffs and debuffs all with a minimum of hassle.
+Artifice also has a built-in initiative tracker, which can make initiative rolls with advantage or disadvantage, insert a character at a predetermined spot in the initiative, and give characters a surprise round or a delayed entry.
+We've tried our best to cover any concievable situation and edge case that the D&D 5th edition rules allow for.

-The initiative tracker backend and interface with the Discord API are written in Python; dice roller is a parser implementing a CFG and is written in C++.
+The initiative tracker backend and interface with the Discord API are Python; dice roller is a parser implementing a CFG in C++.
 All code is (mostly) tested.
-Let us know about any bugs -- this code is in active development!
+Let us know about any bugs!

+To set up the bot, run `make` to build the dice roller, put your Discord bot token in a file called `TOKEN.txt`, and then run `python3 artifice.py` -- once Artifice is running, you'll be able to add it to your server using Discord's tools.
+Note: this code has only been tested on Linux machines.

 # Commands:
 - `!help` : displays this message